visciang/cake/README.md

 `@devshell`

-Tag the target as a "devshell".
+Tag the target as a "devshell" - a target that can be used a development container.

 This instruct Cake to bind mount the project code into the container when a shell is requested via `cake run --shell target`.